forestgrape/coronavirus/1_introduction/suggestions.md

 > Remark: Some of the following advices are meant when Sars-Cov-2 ARDS/SARS disease patterns peak (which is usually associated to setting with dry air e.g. indoor heated or air-conditioned).

-In brief: Think aerosol transmission as smoke like.
+In brief: Aerosol transmission is smoke like.
 To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.

 * ### Outdoors
     [outdoors with some distance is safe](../7_social/controlling.md#outdoors-is-safer).
 Ideally, walk or cycle directly from home. outdoors is unconfined settings, face-to-face talking poses an transmission risk.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.